patricksurry/g3/README.md

 [example panels](src/examples/panels.js).
-You can see them all by modifying `test.html` to display the `DebugPanel` which automatically displays every registered gauge, including exploded views of all sub-gauges.
+You can see them all by modifying `test.html` to display the `DebugPanel` which automatically displays every registered gauge, including exploded views of all named sub-gauges.
+(Temporarily naming an anonymous gauge can be a useful trick for debugging.)

 Let's make a panel that shows a clock and a heading gauge side by side.
 Create a new HTML file called `panel.html` that looks like this: